How Long Does Alcohol Stay in Your System? What You Need to Know

 However, taking alcohol excessively or over an extended length of time can amplify its depressive effects, resulting in negative outcomes such as decreased judgment, motor skills, and cognitive function.
 It may also lead to alcoholism and various other health issues.

-What are the Symptoms of Alcohol Use Disorder?
+What Are the Symptoms of Alcohol Use Disorder?

 Alcohol use disorder (AUD) is a chronic disorder marked by excessive and uncontrollable alcohol intake, even after detrimental repercussions to an individual's physical, mental, and social well-being.
 Therefore, recognizing the signs of AUD is critical for early intervention and treatment.